eBay Pricing Strategies for Maximum Sales and Profits

 (b) The Left-Digit Effect

 Another pricing psychology phenomenon you should be aware of is the left-digit effect.
-This is the tendency for people to focus more on the first digit in a price than the other digits that follow.
+This is the tendency for people to focus more on the first digit in a price than on the other digits that follow.

-For example, if you’re selling an item for $199, people are more likely to perceive it as a better deal than one for $200 since they get to save a dollar.
+For example, if you’re selling an item for $49, people are more likely to perceive it as a better deal than one for $50 since they get to save a dollar.

 Also Read: How to create a top-selling eBay product listing.